 2. Cut out and unfold felt to create mustache.

 3. Glue to dowel cut to desired length.

 4. Tie onto gift with ribbon.

-5. Stamp Santa onto cardstock and crop at the corner using tag punch.
+5. Stamp a Santa or other hoiday sentiment onto cardstock and crop at the corner using tag punch.
 Add “believe” sentiment to tag and tie onto gift.